MV Queen of Alberni: 1979 grounding

-On August 9, 1979, the Queen of Alberni was operating on Route 1 between Tsawwassen and Swartz Bay.
+On August 9, 1979, Queen of Alberni was operating on Route 1 between Tsawwassen and Swartz Bay.
 Shortly after 7 a.m., as she negotiated the busy waters of the Active Pass at high speed, she ran aground on Galiano Island.
-All 93 passengers and 21 crew were evacuated and transferred by local pleasure craft and water taxi boats to the Queen of Tsawwassen.
+All 93 passengers and 21 crew were evacuated and transferred by local pleasure craft and water taxi boats to Queen of Tsawwassen.
 At around noon that day, at low tide, the vessel tipped as much as thirty degrees to port, which caused vehicles onboard to slide and pile onto each over.

-Fourteen hours after the ordeal, at 9 pm, the Alberni was towed away by five tugs at the stern and two at the bow.
+Fourteen hours after the ordeal, at 9 pm, Queen of Alberni was towed away by five tugs at the stern and two at the bow.
 She was drydocked for repairs.
 All persons survived; however, Gun Music, a horse who had won a race the previous night in Vancouver and who was being transported onboard, died.
 As a result of this accident, all C-Class ferries were suspended from travelling on Route 1 or any of the Southern Gulf Islands routes due to their difficulty to be maneuvered when moving at high speeds.

 In June 1989, the vessel slammed into the loading dock at Departure Bay at about eight knots.
 Six people sustained slight injuries, including one who fell down a stairway.
 The ship received a scrape and some onboard vehicles were damaged.

 Another accident would come on March 12, 1992.
 At around 8:00 am, Queen of Alberni left the Tsawwassen terminal with heavy fog and almost zero visibility.
 The Japanese bulk carrier Shinwa Maru left the Westshore Terminal No. 1 at nearby Roberts Bank, British Columbia at 7:40 am.
 At 8:06 am, the two ships made radio contact after seeing each other on radar to arrange a safe passage.
 At 8:08 am, the two vessels collided.
 Queen of Alberni hit Shinwa Maru about 25 m aft of the bow, 3 m above the waterline, and at a 70-degree angle.
 Two people aboard Queen of Alberni were seriously injured, while none aboard Shinwa Maru were injured.
 Queen of Alberni had minor damage to the hull and some of the cafeteria equipment was displaced.
 Shinwa Maru, however, was damaged when the ferry penetrated the #1 cargo hold and ballast tanks.

 On December 15, 2001, Queen of Alberni got caught in a heavy wind storm which turned a regular 2-hour crossing into a 7 1/2-hour ordeal.